github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/assessing-code-scanning-alerts-for-your-repository.md

 | OR search | `sql OR injection` | Returns all the alerts containing `sql` or `injection` |
 | AND search | `sql AND injection` | Returns all the alerts containing both words `sql` and `injection` |

-{% tip %}

-**Tips:**
+> [!TIP]
-* The multiple word search is equivalent to an OR search.
+> * The multiple word search is equivalent to an OR search.
-* The AND search will return results where the search terms are found _anywhere_, in any order in the alert name or details.
+> * The AND search will return results where the search terms are found _anywhere_, in any order in the alert name or details.

-{% endtip %}

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}